hashicorp/terraform-provider-azurerm/website/docs/d/postgresql_flexible_server.html.markdown

 * `fqdn` -  The FQDN of the PostgreSQL Flexible Server.

-* `identity` - A `identity` block as defined below.

 * `sku_name` - The SKU Name for the PostgreSQL Flexible Server.

 * `version` - The version of PostgreSQL Flexible Server to use.

 * `tags` - A mapping of tags assigned to the PostgreSQL Flexible Server.

----

-A `identity` block exports the following:

-* `principal_id` - The Client ID of the Service Principal assigned to this PostgreSQL Flexible Server.

-* `tenant_id` - The ID of the Tenant the Service Principal is assigned in.

-* `type` - The Type of Identity which should be used for this PostgreSQL Flexible Server.

 ## Timeouts